Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 - Cincinnati is 4-1 against the spread and 5-0 overall in games when it scores more than 32.7 points.

-- Cincinnati is 4-1 against the spread and 5-0 overall when the team piles up over 369.7 yards.
+- In games that Cincinnati totals more than 369.7 yards, the team is 4-1 against the spread and 5-0 overall.

-- This year, the Bearcats have turned the ball over eight times, while the Midshipmen have forced eight.
+- The Bearcats have eight turnovers this season, equal to the number of takeaways for the Midshipmen.

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.